raeganmb/project-2/README.md

 <img src="public/images/createpage.jpeg" width="600">

-Eventually, you will also be able to comment on other's posts, as well as your own posts, by clicking "See Post":
+Soon, you will also be able to comment on other's posts, as well as your own posts, by clicking "See Post":

 <img src="public/images/showpage.jpeg" width="600">